turtl/www/docs/syncing.md

 borrowed from [MongoDB's Object ID schema](http://docs.mongodb.org/manual/reference/object-id/).

 Every client that runs the Turtl app creates and saves a client hash if it doesn't have one.
-This hash is a SHA256 hash of some (cryptographically secure) random data (current time + random uuid).

-This client hash is then baked into every id of every object created from then on.
-Turtl uses the [composer.js](https://lyonbros.github.io/composer.js/) framework (somewhat similar to Backbone) which gives every object a unique ID ("cid") when created.
-Turtl replaces Composer's cid generator with its own that creates IDs like so:
+This is the hex representation of 32 bytes of random data.

+The client id is formatted like this:

 ~~~
 12 bytes hex timestamp | 64 bytes client hash | 4 bytes hex counter